alexander-kastil/angular-basics/labs/L6-reactive-signal-store/readme.md

     }
     ```

 3.  **Implement `FoodEditComponent`:** The `FoodEditComponent` is implemented to display a form for editing food items.
-It receives a food item through the `@Input` decorator and emits an event when the form is saved.
+It receives a food item through the `input` and emits an event using `output` when the form is saved.

     ```typescript
     @Component({